 Situated on the Left Bank next to the Eiffel Tower, in the heart of the City of Light, the American University of Paris (AUP) offers a wide variety of undergraduate courses.
 The AUP is mostly an international university that takes pride in its international orientation, international affairs programs, and global teaching.
 Its 1,000 students come from 106 countries.
 All classes are offered in English except for the French program.
 The AUP offers most core courses required at Loyola, as well as 13 majors and 22 minors.
 Some courses offer field trips (sometimes to other countries) for an additional fee.

 The AUP campus is a composite of buildings in the surrounding neighborhood.
 Most students live off-campus in single, rented rooms--chambres de bonnes--or with a French family.
 Housing fees are paid directly to a landlord or host family.
+Only tuition, the study abroad fee, and the comprehensive fee are paid to Loyola.
+Students pay all other costs (airfare, housing, trips and activities, meals, personal expenses, etc.) separately.

 Loyola University in Rome is a study abroad program consortium with the Catholic University of America.
 The "Eternal City" offers unique opportunities for Loyola students to be immersed in Italian culture and language, European art, history, literature, and the history of the Catholic Church.